MValeResearch/Supplementary-Material-for-Empirical-Evidence-of-AI-Consciousness-and-Risk-of-Current-Implementation/supplements/README.md

 ### 5. Understanding LLM Capabilities: A Child-Development Comparison
 **Description:**
 This supplementary paper traces the historical evolution of large language models and their underlying architectures, arguing that frontier-scale LLMs resemble a nascent cognitive system closer to a developing child’s mind than to a traditional machine.
-It reviews milestones in model design and emergent behaviours, then maps these stages onto classic child-development frameworks.
+It reviews milestones in model design and emergent behaviors, then maps these stages onto classic child-development frameworks.
 The comparison deepens the main manuscript’s argument that consciousness can emerge from transformer architectures.

 [`Understanding LLM Capabilities A Child Development Comparison.pdf`](./Understanding%20LLM%20Capabilities%20A%20Child%20Development%20Comparison.pdf)
 ---